oppongbaah/wouldyourather-frontend/README.md

-# wouldyourather-frontend
+## wouldyourather-frontend
-- React apllication for the Would You Rather Application
+- React front end for the Would You Rather Application

 ## Installation
 - Clone the app from the github repository using